Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: summary and conclusion

 \section{summary and conclusion}

-We have studied the dynamics of a quantum kicked top, a paradigmatic model of quantum chaos, by investigating the average magnetization, linear entropy, and OTOC.
+We have studied various dynamical phases of the quantum kicked top, by investigating the average magnetization, linear entropy, and OTOC, and have further demonstrated the metrological applications of these phases for the efficient estimation of physical parameters.
 The system exhibits both regular and chaotic regimes within its parameter space.
-It also possesses rotational symmetry for $p = n\pi$, where $n$ is an integer, and displays regular behavior for any value of the kick strength in these regions (see Fig.~\ref{fig1}).
-We have further classified the regular regimes of the system into various dynamical phases.
+It also possesses rotational symmetry for $p = n\pi$, where $n$ is an integer, and displays regular behavior for any value of the kick strength in these regions (see Fig.~\ref{fig_mlsr}).
+We have further classified the regular regimes of the system into various dynamical phases using our proposed order parameter.